6mm Remington vs. 243 Winchester: Battle of the 6mm Cartridges

 Final Shots: 243 vs 6mm

-Most shooters will go with the tried-and-true 243 Winchester, as rifles and ammo are easy to come by in all different varieties and configurations.
+Most shooters go with the tried-and-true 243 Winchester, as rifles and ammo are easy to come by in all different varieties and configurations.

-No matter which cartridge you choose, make sure you stock up on ammunition here at Ammo.com and I’ll see you on the range!
+Whichever cartridge you choose, make sure you stock up on ammunition here at Ammo.com.
+I’ll see you on the range!

 Ammo Comparisons